 Music on the hippie trail

-master received her; she crouched at his feet and he picked her up: “Well, what do you want to know, my child?” – She replied: “I wish to know the meaning of life, father!”.
-The Dalai Lama thought for a long time and then he said with a smile: “Life is a cabaret, my friend!” and Minelli went her way.
-(In reality, of course, it would have been: Like a beanstalk! – as Procol Harum sung).
+she crouched at his feet, and he picked her up: “Well, what do you want to know, my child?” – She replied: “I wish to know the meaning of life, father!”.
+The Dalai Lama thought for a long time and then said with a smile: “Life is a cabaret, my friend!” and Minelli went her way.
+(In reality, it would have been ‘Like a beanstalk!’ – as Procol Harum sung).

-And it was not only at the Atlanta that time seemed to stand still: In the 1990s, Led Zeppelin was water under the bridge but their songs could still be heard everywhere.
-Maybe because all travelers felt like being on a Stairway to Heaven?
+And it was not only at the Atlanta that time seemed to stand still: In the 1990s, Led Zeppelin was water under the bridge, but their songs could still be heard everywhere.
+Maybe because all travelers felt like they were on a Stairway to Heaven?
 And it makes me wonder… What the heck had Robert Plant and Jimmy Page been thinking when they wrote the lyrics?
 They solved the puzzle decades later: ‘When we wrote the song, we were so stoned that we couldn’t understand it ourselves the next day!’
 But they had created something marvelous – no doubt about that.

 And weren’t all of us following the ‘Piper’ – whoever he was?
 Or looking for him?

-‘There’s a feeling I get when I look to the West and my spirit is crying for leaving …
+‘There’s a feeling I get when I look to the West, and my spirit is crying for leaving …

-And as we wind down the road our shadows taller than our soul … ‘
+And as we wind down the road, our shadows taller than our soul … ‘

-‘And it’s whispered that soon if we all call the tune, then the piper will lead us to reason!’
+‘And it’s whispered that soon, if we all call the tune, then the piper will lead us to reason!’